ph4r05/monero-agent/PoC.md

 ### Security Note

-Trezor and Agent configuration files are not protected / encrypted on purpose in the PoC.
+Trezor configuration files are not protected / encrypted on purpose in the PoC.
 The idea is to give freedom to work with JSON files (e.g, change to another address) if needed.

-Note: For the PoC sake the communication between Trezor and Agent is serialized with `pickle`.
+Note: For the PoC sake some communication between Trezor and Agent is serialized with `pickle`.
 This is not secure as `pickle` is not immune to malformed / tampered archives.
 In the production a `protobuf` messages will be constructed and use which are safe w.r.t. tampering.

+Transaction signing and key image sync protocol are already transformed to the protocol message form.

 # Spending